 o Assurance that a foreign supplier complies to FSMA rules, avoiding the need to further assess the supplier.

 o Expedited entry of the product into the USA by potentially saving days for release in one of USA’s ports of entry.

 · For foreign suppliers:

 o Reduces the extra work of proving to various clients with your status, as it relates to compliance to FSMA rules.

 o Opens doors to new clients – by making it easier for a US importer to choose your products versus your non-certified competitor.

 DNV GL can help organizations by:

-· Providing with the Expedited USA Entry Program certification whether you are a non-US supplier, or if you want to manage your suppliers, DNV GL is a global company, working in many parts of the world.
+· Providing with the Expedited USA Entry Program for Foreign Suppliers certification whether you are a non-US supplier, or if you want to manage your suppliers, DNV GL is a global company, working in many parts of the world.

 · Providing GAP Analysis in preparation for a certification audit, GAP Analysis can be very helpful as a way to gauge a company’s level of preparedness towards the full audit.

 · Organizing training to increase level of awareness within the company’s staff, leading to a more successful certification audit.